Martin Sichert

-Martin Johannes Sichert (born 10 June 1980) is a German merchant and politician (AfD).
+Martin Johannes Sichert (born 10 June 1980) is a German merchant and far-right, extremist politician (AfD).
 He has been a member for the 19th Bundestag and was AfD Bavarian state chairman from 2017 to 2019.

 Sichert was born in Nuremberg, and completed his studies as a business graduate at the University of Erlangen-Nuremberg in 2006.
 He worked in Regensburg for more than seven years.
 At the beginning of the millennium, he was a member of the Young Liberals.
 Martin Sichert has been chairman of the AfD district association Nuremberg / Schwabach and was 2017 direct candidate in the constituency Nuremberg North.
 From 2017 to 2019 he was State Chairman of the AfD Bayern.

 Positions

 On Facebook, the Wehrmacht's crimes in World War II were trivialized several times.
 In October 2020, Sichert said in the Bundestag that “there will soon be no difference between an epidemic emergency of national scope and Hitler’s Enabling Act of 1933”.